adambard/learnxinyminutes-docs/README.markdown

 **(e.g. [python/en] for English Python).** This will help everyone pick out things they care about.

+We're happy for any contribution in any form, but if you're making more than one major change (i.e. translations for two different languages) it would be super cool of you to make a separate pull request for each one so that someone can review them more effectively and/or individually.

 ### Style Guidelines

 * **Keep lines under 80 chars**